gregbg218/DSA/fastSlowPointers/find cycle start.md

 in simple terms if pointer 2 is always k ahead of pointer 1 then when pointer 1 reaches cycle start pointer 2 will also reach the cycle start as :

 cycle start + k = cycle start

+and so this meeting point has to be cycle start